milanmitrovic91/dash_framework_python/pie chart/app description.md

-### This is place where I plan to store data applications I learned to make.

-#### Dataset represent all the calls of people who called for animal resque.
+#### Dataset represent all calls of people from NY who called for animal resque.

 #### Pie chart shows shares of call types per different dimensions.
-There is dropdown menu, so we can choose per which dimension we would like to see number of all calls.
+There is dropdown menu, so we can choose per which dimension we would like to see number of all calls i.e. its shares.

 #### Metric: Number of calls (i.e. its share).
 #### Dimensions: Action Taken by Ranger, Age, Animal Health, Borough, Species, Species Status.